 With the work they carried out, they observed different phenomena.
 The first was that the addition at the electron selecting interface of Au@SiO₂ leads to an increase in the performances of the perovskite solar cells.
 A deeper observation with different techniques allowed Prof. Iván Mora-Seró and his team to understand why.

-Light scattering play a crucial role in this enhancement:
+Light scattering plays a crucial role in this enhancement:

 When illuminating materials, one can observe very often light scattering.
 The nanoparticles diffuse the incident light, leading to an increase in the efficiency.
 However, we are also observing a quenching of the photoluminescence, also associated with the fact we improved the charge separation properties, indicating that the effect of the interfacial NPs is not just a scattering effect.